r-edw/r-edw/README.md

 ### Hello! 👋

 Software engineer based in Northern Ireland.
-Currently working at [rapid7](https://www.rapid7.com/) doing all things frontend.
+Currently working at [Impala](https://impala.travel/), formerly [Rapid7](https://www.rapid7.com/) doing all things frontend.
 Generally working with React.

 Occasionally dabbles in other areas of the stack...